klaro115/FragEngine/Documentation/Formats/FSHA Format Spec.md

 If you need to bundle source code for run-time compilation, but you do not wish to make the files publicly visible, consider using encrypted resource data files.
 Inside of an encrypted and compressed resource file, all assets contained therein should be safe from leaking unless users can gain access to the decryption key.
 See [Resource Guide](../Resources/Resource%20Guide.md) for details.

-Note that source code must be bundled as a single monolothic string.
+Note that source code must be bundled as a single monolithic string.
 Any and all include logic - linking in additional source code files - is not supported at this time.
 When in doubt, consider copy-pasting your included/shared sourc files (ex.: "lighting.hlsl") before the start of a specific shader's source code (i.e.: prefix "lighting.hlsl" to "pixel_shader.hlsl").

 ### 4. Compiled Data
 The compiled data section consists of a contiguous sequence of byte data blocks.
 Each block contains pre-compiled shader programs for a specific variant of a shader asset, and targeting a specific graphics API.